himanushi/chat-code/README.md

 ### Usage fee confirmation

 When you use ChatCode, you'll always know the fee charged for using our service.
 Our chat service will confirm the fee charged for every use in a clear and transparent manner.
+We support a variety of currencies from different countries.

 ### Multi-language support